evancz/guide.elm-lang.org/book/types/reading_types.md

 ]
 {% endreplWithTypes %}

-In these three examples, the REPL tells us the resulting value along with what *type* of value it happens to be.
-The value `"hello"` is a `String`.
-The value `3` is an `Int`.
-Nothing too crazy here.

-Let's see what happens with lists holding different types of values:
+Click on this black box ⬆️ and the cursor should start blinking.
+Type in `3.1415` and press the ENTER key.
+It should print out `3.1415` followed by the type `Float`.

+Okay, but what is going on here exactly?
+Each entry shows value along with what **type** of value it happens to be.
+You can read these examples out loud like this:

+- The value `"hello"` is a `String`.
+- The value `False` is a `Bool`.
+- The value `3` is an `Int`.
+- The value `3.1415` is a `Float`.

+Elm is able to figure out the type of any value you enter, so let's see what happens with lists:

 {% replWithTypes %}
 [